A little carnac for you to get this third hour going.

 Their short-term line of credit comes up and those rates are raised.

-So all of a sudden, they're into paying more in debt obligations to the banks than they have in assets and what they're earning on interest.
+So all of a sudden, they're paying more in debt obligations to the banks than they have in assets and what they're earning on interest.

 Not to mention the fact that half the paper defaulted.

-Half I'm being a little bit facetious there, but you get the point.
+Half, I'm being a little bit facetious there, but you get the point.

-So they bought up a bunch of bad paper, they arbitraged with your money, and now we've got to bail them out.
+They arbitraged with your money, and now we've got to bail them out.

 I told you about the sweetheart loan deals that Kent Conrad and Chris Dodd were accused of getting from countrywide financial.